wilberquito/Paradigms-and-Programming-Languages/Prolog/Session1.md

 ## Logic and Procedural Programming

 From this illustration, we can see that in Procedural (imperative) Programming, we have to define the procedures, and the rule how the procedures work.
 These procedures work step by step to solve one specific problem based on the algorithm.
 On the other hand, for the Logic Programming, we will provide knowledge base.
-Using this knowledge base, the machine can find answers by means of reasoning to the given questions, which is totally different from functional programming.
+Using this knowledge base, the machine can find answers by means of reasoning to the given questions, which is totally different from procedural programming.

 ![logic-vs-procedural](Img/logic_functional_programming.jpg)